kevinpagliuca/kevinpagliuca/README.md

 I'm a Fullstack developer, passionate about the technologies of React.js, Next.js, Node.js, Nest.js and of course the dear TypeScript. ❤

-I have been working professionally as a developer for over 1 year and a half, and I have been studying/making personal projects related to programming for over 3 and a half years.
+I have been working professionally as a developer for 2 years, and I have been doing personal projects related to programming for 4 years.

 Today, the "I don't know", has become the "I still don't know", Bill Gate